mesosphere/dcos-docs-site/pages/services/minio/0.1.0/operations/Backing-up/index.md

 render: mustache
 ---

-The {{ model.techName }} service allows you to back up your data to AWS S3-compatible storage.
-To back up data to an AWS S3-compatible bucket, {{ model.techName }} uses the `mc mirror` command. {{ model.techName }} provides an `rsync`-like command line utility.
+The {{ model.techName }} service allows you to back up your data to AWS S3-compatible storage, using the `mc mirror` command. {{ model.techName }} provides an `rsync`-like command line utility.
 It mirrors data from one bucket to another.
-The following information and values are required to back up your data.

 ## Prerequisites

 The following values are required to back up your data: